De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

-As can be seen in \figurename~\ref{fig:titanic}, De-VertiFL consistently outperforms the non-federated version across all participant configurations, achieving more than 30\% higher F1-scores.
-For instance, with 9 participants, De-VertiFL reaches an F1-score of 79\%, while the non-federated approach only manages 41\%.
-This significant improvement demonstrates the effectiveness of De-VertiFL's knowledge-sharing mechanism, which allows clients to benefit from collaborative learning even as the number of participants increases.
-Moreover, De-VertiFL exhibits relatively stable F1-scores as the number of participants grows.
-This stability can be attributed to the binary nature of the Titanic survival prediction task, which is inherently less complex than the multi-class classification problems tackled in the previous experiments with MNIST and FMNIST.
-In binary classification, the reduced feature space and the simpler decision boundary make the task more resilient to variations in the number of participants, resulting in less pronounced performance degradation compared to the previous, more complex tasks.
+As shown in \tablename~\ref{tab:performance}, De-VertiFL consistently outperforms the non-federated version across all configurations, with F1-scores over 30\% higher.
+For example, with nine participants, De-VertiFL achieves 76\% compared to 41\% for the non-federated approach.
+This highlights the effectiveness of its knowledge-sharing mechanism.
+Additionally, De-VertiFL maintains stable F1-scores as participant numbers grow, due to the binary nature of the Titanic survival task, which is simpler than the multi-class classification problems in MNIST and FMNIST.
+The reduced feature space and simpler decision boundaries mitigate performance degradation.